openbmc/docs/designs/mctp/mctp-kernel.md

 ## Including message-type byte in send/receive buffers ##

-This design specifies that message buffers passed to the kernel in send syscalls and from the kernel in receive syscalls will have the message type byte as the first byte of the buffer.
-This corresponds to the definition of a MCTP message payload in DSP0236.
+This design specifies that message buffers passed to the kernel in send syscalls and from the kernel in receive syscalls will not have the message type byte as the first byte of the buffer.
+This means that the message buffer format differs from to the definition of a MCTP message payload in DSP0236; the message type byte is transferred to/from the kernel through the `addr.smctp_addr`, rather than the message payload.

-This somewhat duplicates the type data provided in `struct sockaddr_mctp`; it's superficially possible for the kernel to prepend this byte on send, and remove it on receive.
+The message types need to be passed in a `struct sockaddr_mctp`, as this allows the appliation to perform a type-specific `bind()`, in order to receive incoming requests for a particular type.
+By excluding the type value from the message buffer, we avoid duplicating the type data provided in `struct sockaddr_mctp`, and a class of user errors where these types do not match.

-However, the exact format of the MCTP message payload is not precisely defined by the specification.
-Particularly, any message integrity check data (which would also need to be appended / stripped in conjunction with the type byte) is defined by the type specification, not DSP0236.
-The kernel would need knowledge of all protocols in order to correctly deconstruct the payload data.
+The exact format of the MCTP message payload is not precisely defined by the specification.
+Because of this, any message integrity check (MIC) data (whose presence may be indicated by the message type byte) is left included in the message buffers.
+This avoids the kernel needing to be aware of protocol-specific MIC formats.

-Therefore, we transfer the message payload as-is to userspace, without any modification by the kernel.

 ## MCTP message-type specification: using `sockaddr_mctp.smctp_type` rather than protocol ##